josiahjswab/cipher/README.md

 # 🔓 Unicode Cipher 🔒

 Welcome to the unicode cipher project.
-This project was built as to excercise my React.
+This project was built to excercise my React.

 Install dependancies with:
 ```